Joe Coleman (colemjo05)

 - Born February 3, 1947 in Boston, MA USA

-Joe Coleman was an outstanding pitcher for the Detroit Tigers, winning 62 games over a three-year span and logging nearly 300 innings for four consecutive years from 1971 to 1974.
+Coming to the Detroit Tigers as a key part of the blockbuster Denny McLain trade in 1971, Joe Coleman was an outstanding pitcher for the Tigers, winning 62 games over a three-year span and logging over 280 innings for four consecutive years from 1971 to 1974.
 He worked quickly on the mound, limiting his pitches to a few seconds apart, with a live fastball being his main calling card.
-Coleman played fifteen seasons in the big leagues, twice winning twenty games for the Tigers.
+Coleman played fifteen seasons in the big leagues, twice winning twenty games for the Tigers during his five-year tenure.

 The son of former big league pitcher Joe Coleman, Sr., he was the first player ever signed after being the third pick of Major League Baseball's first amateur draft in 1965 by the Washington Senators.
 He was also the first drafted player to reach the majors when he joined the Senators that September at age 18.